JeremiahSanders/cicee/docs/use/project-structure.md

 * _Project repository root_
   * `ci/`
     * `bin/`
-      * `ci-actions.sh` - Project library of continuous integration steps or actions.
-These actions are combined into workflows.
-Examples: pulling dependencies, building source, and running unit tests.
       * `ci-workflows.sh` - Project library of continuous integration workflows.
 These workflows are intended to be executed in entrypoint scripts.
 Examples: validate project for a pull request, create a distribution package (e.g., NuGet or NPM package) and publish it to a repository.
       * `compose.sh` - Build the project's artifact composition.
 Intended for use in local debugging, build validation, or when another continuous integration tool will process the build output.
       * `publish.sh` - Build and publish the project's artifact composition.
 Examples: creating and publishing a NuGet package, building and pushing a Docker image.
 Intended for use by a continuous integration build agent or similar infrastructure.
 Generally used upon the merge of a pre-release feature branch into development (e.g., `dev` or `devlop` branch) or a release branch (e.g., into `main` or `trunk`).